1492 Columbus sailed the ocean blue. Now we have America. The post office is closed. End of story, right?

 At the end of the day, Christopher Columbus did not discover America (it is hard to discover something populated with 15-20 million people).
 Rather, he was responsible for genocide and a pioneer of slave trading (not to mention, people already knew the world was round before Columbus).

 With these facts in mind, should we really be celebrating Columbus Day?
-We don’t think so, and Minneapolis and Seattle seem to agree.
-Taking a page out of Minneapolis’ book, Seattle’s City Council voted unanimously this past summer to celebrate the Holiday with a twist, calling it Indigenous Peoples Day.
+We don’t think so, and States, Cities, and Universities across the country agree.
+A growing number of cities Seattle, Denver, and Phoenix have opted to celebrate an alternative to Columbus Day, Indigenous Peoples’ Day.
 Rather than celebrating Columbus, the day now focuses on the indigenous people, raising awareness on issues such as racism and discrimination, and moving the focus to social justice.

 Popular webcomic The Oatmeal has also suggested ditching Columbus in exchange for another historical figure who, though he shares some of Columbus’ crimes, displays what to do when you realize you are on the wrong side of history.
 Bartolomé de las Casas started off in the same boat as Columbus until he realized the evil that was taking place, turned a 180, and eventually became known as the “Protector of the Indians.”